WORK WITH US

 (Social, Community, Home Care and Disability Services Industry Award, Level 1)

-We have an exciting opportunity for people to join our team in the role of Mentor, delivering the I CAN Network Mentoring Program to school students in Bendigo and Echuca, Regional Victoria:
+We have an exciting opportunity for people to join our team in the role of Mentor, delivering the I CAN Network Mentoring Program to school students in Shepparton / Numurkah and the surrounding region:

 - Training provided